Social Prescription

 In Phase III and IV (FY22 and FY23), we were aided by a Social Prescription Task Force and we were able to hire Dr. Tasha Golden as a Social Prescription Consultant.
 Not only did she help organizations document and communicate impact, she also created multiple trainings for the Social Prescription cohort (in trauma-informed care, creating cross-sector partnerships, and in evaluation) but she also orchestrated a partnership with University of Florida, Arts and Medicine to co-create a practical, free, how-to resource guide Arts on Prescription: A Field Guide for US Communities (PDF).

 In Phase IV consultant Amy Bantham (CEO/Founder of Move to Live®More) was hired to find an entity who had a workable model for improving public and personal health with access cultural activities and experiences and could possibly scale social prescription in Massachusetts.
 Art Pharmacy was chosen for its proven model where the services and health impacts provided by cultural organizations can be sustainably and equitably funded.
 Since 2021 they have supported art and culture prescriptions and will continue to expand to New York, Massachusetts, and California.
-They are set to further the scaling of social prescription for 2024 and beyond.

 Funding